lucky-chap/shelf/README.md

 VITE_UNSPLASH_ACCESS_KEY=your_unsplash_key
 UNSPLASH_ACCESS_KEY=your_unsplash_key
-VITE_STRIPE_PUBLISHABLE_KEY=pk_test_your_stripe_publishable_key
-STRIPE_SECRET_KEY=sk_test_your_stripe_secret_key
-STRIPE_WEBHOOK_SECRET=whsec_your_webhook_secret

 Notes:
 - Do not hardcode keys in code.
 Always use environment variables.
 - Vite only exposes variables prefixed with VITE_ to the browser runtime.

-## Required Configuration

-### Stripe (Required for Digital Store)

-To enable the Digital Store and paid checkout with Stripe, you must set these env vars:

-- Frontend env (Vite):
-  - VITE_STRIPE_PUBLISHABLE_KEY = pk_test_... (publishable key, safe to expose)

-- Backend env (Node/Encore):
-  - STRIPE_SECRET_KEY = sk_test_... (secret key, server-side only)
-  - STRIPE_WEBHOOK_SECRET = whsec_... (required only if you plan to receive webhooks)

-After adding variables:
-1. Restart the app so changes take effect.
-2. Open Admin → Store and confirm the Stripe status shows “Stripe: Configured” and “Digital Store is enabled.”

-Test the store:
-1. Set the variables above.
-2. Open Admin → Store → Add Product.
-3. Upload a cover photo and digital file, set a price > 0.
-4. Visit the landing page and click “Buy Now” to test Stripe checkout.
-5. Use test card: 4242 4242 4242 4242, any future date, any CVC.

-If keys are missing:
-- The app will not crash; only the Digital Store will be disabled.
-- A clear message is logged in the console and shown in the Admin panel explaining how to configure Stripe.

 ## Optional Configuration